wellennery/wellennery/README.md

 - 📒 I’m currently pursuing an MBA in Data Science and Analytics at USP-Esalq

-- 📝 I'm also studying API Rest and Cloud AWS
+- 📝 I'm also studying AWS and Azure

 - 😄 My pronouns are She/Her